What are grommets?

 You will be given drops for some Ciloxin drops.
 Please apply 3 drops, 3 times per day for 3 days.

 Post-op follow up

-You will typically have a follow up appointment 2-3 weeks after surgery, along with a hearing test with our audiologist.
-You will then be seen every 6 months until the grommets are out, the hearing has returned and the eardrum has healed.
+You will typically have a follow up appointment 4-6 weeks after surgery, along with a hearing test with our audiologist.
+You will then be seen every 6 months until the grommets are out, the hearing has returned to normal and the eardrum has healed.
 For people living long distances away, you have the option of following up with your local GP and contacting us if there are any concerns.

 You can still get infections with grommets in.
 This will be apparent with foul-smelling discharge from the ear.
 If this occurs, contact your GP and start some topical antibiotic drops (Ciloxin) to the affected ear.
 Use the drops for 3-5 days.
 If the discharge persists beyond 5 days, please contact Dr Jefferson’s rooms on (02) 4955 8044.